What You Need to Know About Logistics Engineer

 - Systems Engineer

-There were about 148,700 jobs for Logistics Engineer in 2016 (in the United States).
+In the United States, there were 148,700 jobs for Logistics Engineer in 2016.
 New jobs are being produced at a rate of 6.9% which is above the national average.
 The Bureau of Labor Statistics predicts 10,300 new jobs for Logistics Engineer by 2026.
-Due to new job openings and attrition, there will be an average of 15,600 job openings in this field each year.
+There will be an estimated 15,600 positions for Logistics Engineer per year.

 The states with the most job growth for Logistics Engineer are Nevada, Utah, and Florida.
 Watch out if you plan on working in Washington, Alaska, or Maryland.
 These states have the worst job growth for this type of profession.